ntjennings1/seeds/python/README.md

 ## About

-Python is a high-level programming language that has become general purpose.
-It emphasizes code readability through significant indentation and supports the structured, object-oriented, and functional programming paradigms.
+Python is a high-level scripting language that was created by Guido Van Rossum in 1989.
+Since its release in 1991, Python has become a general purpose tool tailored to Unix and C hackers.
+The scripting language emphasizes code readability through significant indentation and hefty support of the structured, object-oriented, and functional programming paradigms.
+You can see
+Python implemented in many STEM settings for Web Development, Data Science, Machine Learning (ML), Cybersecurity, the Internet of Things (IoT), and general education.

-The programs in this repository will use all supported paradigms to help users build on their programming abilities, improve their attention to detail, increase their knowledge base, refine their adaptability over time.
+The programs in this repository will use all supported paradigms to help users build on their programming abilities, improve their attention to detail, increase their knowledge base, and refine their adaptability over time.
+In development, we will study an Object-Oriented Programming approach and apply it to different disciplines such as Scientific Computing, Data Visualization, Automation, and more!

 ## Software Requirements

-The following open-source programming language and subsystems were leveraged to develop the educational examples included in this portion of the seeds:
+The following open-source programming language and subsystems were used to develop the educational examples included in this portion of the seeds:

 ```
     - Python 3.13.0